 In Indian recipes where cashews are ground to a paste, raw cashews are used always and not the roasted variety.

 You can use cashew butter (unsweetened) or add almonds.
 Soak almonds in hot water for 30 minutes.
-Remove the peels and blend or grind to a smooth consistency in a blender or mixer.
+Remove the peels and blend to a smooth consistency in a blender or mixer.
 You can also use almond powder or almond meal.

 Yes, you can use canned tomato puree.
 But add sugar in the gravy if required if the puree is too tangy.

 Yes, you can blanch tomatoes before pureeing them.
 If you prefer you can strain the tomato puree.

 Yes this will reduce the cooking time, but the taste will be same.

 In the recipe, use tomatoes which are not very tangy or sour.
 The tomatoes should be ripe but firm.
 They should be red in color and not yellow or white.
 Roma tomatoes are a good choice.
 If you live in India, use the large salad tomatoes or larger sized tomatoes and not the small Indian desi variety of tomatoes.